JohnySeven/TWatchSKDesigner/README.md

 You'll notice that not every label looks exactly the same on the watch as it does in Designer - the row of asterisks, for example.
 So get your View looking the way you want in Designer, then upload to TWatchSK, and see how it looks.
 Then make changes, upload, and check your results until you get it the way you want it.

 [![.NET](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml/badge.svg)](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml)

+## Example 5.
+Adding a Gauge to a View

+In April 2022, three new components were added to DynamicViews: gauges, switches, and buttons.
+This example will illustrate creating a new View with a gauge, and then the next two examples will add a switch, and then a button.

+1. Select Edit _ New view from the menu and you'll see a new, blank View.
+2. Change the "Name" field to **Gauge**.
+3. In the "Layout" field, select **off**.
+This allows you to position each component exactly where you want it.
+4. Click on the "Add new Gauge" button at the bottom of the Edit Window.
+5. Click on the "..." by the the "Binding" field, then on the Signal K icon, then select "TWatchSK.battery", then click OK, then click OK a second time to close the Binding window.
+6. Set the "Minimum" to **0** and the "Maximum" to **100**.
+This defines the bottom and top of the gauge's range.
+This is appropriate for the watch's battery percentage, but if your gauge is displaying engine oil pressure, for example, you might set the minimum and maximum to 0 and 60.
+7. Change the "Location" to **18;125** and the "Size" to **120;120**.
+Notice that the gauge is now smaller and positioned more in the upper left corner.

+By default, a gauge doesn't have a label, because you might want it to be on any side of the gauge, so if you want one, you need to create it:

+8. Create a new label and set the "Text" to **Watch battery %**, the "Font" to **montserrat14** and the "Location" to **130;53**.
+9. File _ Save to save the new View.

+Now you have a new DynamicView with a gauge that displays the watch's battery %, in the top half of the screen.
+Using the "Size" and "Location" fields, you can very nicely display four gauges on a screen in a 2x2 layout.
+In the next two examples, we'll add a Switch and a Button to this View.